Lisa Lopes: 1990–1999: TLC

 Shortly after, CrazySexyCool was released, selling over 23 million copies worldwide.
 However, Lopes' stint in rehab had led to her only having limited input in the writing and recording of the album.
 After the release of CrazySexyCool, Lopes was a featured artist for the first time on "How Do You Like It?" a song by Keith Sweat in 1994.
-Later in 1995, Lopes recorded a well-received verse to the rap version of "Freedom" of the soundtrack from the Black Panther-based docudrama Panther with fellow female hip hop artists such as Queen Latifah, MC Lyte, Patra, Yo-Yo, Salt 'n' Pepa and Meshell Ndegeocello.
+Later in 1995, Lopes recorded a well-received verse to the rap version of "Freedom" of the soundtrack from the Black Panther-based docudrama Panther with fellow female hip-hop artists such as Queen Latifah, MC Lyte, Patra, Yo-Yo, Salt 'n' Pepa and Meshell Ndegeocello.
 In 1997, Lopes was featured on the remix to Lil' Kim's "Not Tonight", alongside Missy Elliott, Angie Martinez and Da Brat.
 The single earned all artists a nomination for Best Rap Performance by a Duo or Group at the 1998 Grammy Awards.
 TLC's third album, FanMail, was released in 1999 and sold over 14 million copies worldwide.
 The album's title was named by Lopes as a tribute to TLC's loyal fans and the sleeve contained the names of hundreds of fans screen names as a "thank you".

 During and after the release of FanMail, Lopes made it known to the press on multiple occasions that she felt that she was unable to express herself in TLC fully.
 Her contributions to songs had been reduced to periodic eight-bar raps, and there were several songs in which she had no vocals.
-Studio session singers such as Debra Killings often sang background vocals for Chilli.
+Studio session singers such as Debra Killings often sang background vocals for the group's songs.
 In the May 1999 issue of Vibe magazine, Lopes said, "I've graduated from this era.
 I cannot stand 100 percent behind this TLC project and the music that is supposed to represent me."
 In response to Lopes' comments, Watkins and Thomas stated to Entertainment Weekly that Lopes "doesn't respect the whole group" and "Left Eye is only concerned with Left Eye."
 In response, Lopes sent a reply through Entertainment Weekly issuing a "challenge" to Watkins and Thomas to release solo albums and let the fans decide the winner of TLC.
-Not only would it be entertaining, but more importantly, the three albums would fulfill their contractual obligations and end their deal with Laface Records:
+Not only would it be entertaining, but more importantly, the three albums would fulfill their contractual obligations and end their deal with LaFace Records:

-Watkins and Thomas didn’t get the strategy behind the ‘The Challenge’ and declined to take up the offer, though Lopes always maintained it was a great idea.
+Watkins and Thomas were unconvinced by the strategy behind 'The Challenge' and declined to take up the offer, though Lopes remained firm in her support for the idea.
 Things were heated between the band for some time, with Thomas speaking out against Lopes, calling her antics "selfish", "evil", and "heartless".
 TLC then addressed these struggles by saying that they are very much like sisters who have their disagreements every now and then as Lopes explained, "It's deeper than a working relationship.
 We have feelings for each other, which is why we get so mad at each other.
 I usually say that you cannot hate someone unless you love them.
 So, we love each other.
 That's the problem."